-Below is a photo of me with the actors and crew on location.
+Below is a photo of me with the actors and crew on location in the spring of 2023.
 The director in white is Ramūnas Rudokas and the lead, Simonas Storpirštis, stands beside me.
 I wish I’d thought to ask after the other names, but it was all in a whirl.
 See a few more photos on the photos page.

 My latest novel, Some Unfinished Business was published by Cormorant Books in February of 2023.
 I am very pleased indeed.